-In , the proposal will be considered as highly relevant if:
+The proposal will be considered as highly relevant if:

-- it addresses the priority "inclusion and diversity"; - In case of projects managed by the National Agencies Frasmus+ decentralised level: if it addresses one or more "European Priorities in the national context", as announced by the National Agency; - In case of projects submitted by ENGOs in the fields of education, training and youth to the European Education and Culture Executive Agency: the extent to which the applicant runs activities that support the implementation of EU policies in one of these sectors.
+- it addresses the priority "inclusion and diversity"; - In case of projects managed by the Erasmus+ National Agencies at decentralised level: if it addresses one or more "European Priorities in the national context", as announced by the National Agency; - In case of projects submitted by ENGOs in the fields of education, training and youth to the European Education and Culture Executive Agency: the extent to which the applicant runs activities that support the implementation of EU policies in one of these sectors.

-This element references the objectives of the action as stated in the action's chapter in the Programme Guide.
+The expert should consider that the project references the objectives of the action as stated in the action's chapter in the Programme Guide.
 The objectives and overall framework of each project should be complementary with those objectives and address them in a qualitative way.